joncampbell123/dosbox-x/INSTALL.md

 Or just "flatpak update" to update all Flatpak packages.

-Official RPM packages are not available for the current version 0.83.14; you can however get locally built 64-bit Fedora RPM package from:
+Official RPM packages are not available for the current version 0.83.14; you can however get locally built 64-bit Fedora RPM package for version 0.83.13 from:

 * [dosbox-x-0.83.13-1.fc34.x86_64.rpm](https://github.com/rderooy/dosbox-x-rpm/raw/master/dosbox-x-0.83.13-1.fc34.x86_64.rpm)